Business and Technology Education Council

 The Business and Technology Education Council (BTEC) is a provider of secondary school leaving qualifications and further education qualifications in England, Wales and Northern Ireland.
-Whilst the T in BTEC previously stood for Technical, according to the DFE (2016) it now stands for Technology.
+While the 'T' in BTEC stood for Technical, according to the DfE (2016) it now stands for Technology.
 BTECs originated in 1984 and were awarded by Edexcel from 1996.
 Their origins lie in the Business Education Council, formed in 1974 to "rationalise and improve the relevance of sub-degree vocational education".
-It is a wholly owned subsidiary of Pearson plc.
+They are the responsibility of the Minister of State for Skills, Apprenticeships and Higher Education in the Department for Education.